DumbCaveSpider/HorribleIdeas/include/README.md

 };
 ```

-You can include optional fields `restart` and `platforms` as well!
-The array for `platforms` uses Geode's dynamic `PlatformID` class to identify the exact platform the player is running Geometry Dash on.
-By default, Horrible Ideas set every option to be compatible for `PlatformID::Desktop` and `PlatformID::Mobile`, essentially covering all platforms.
-However, you can get very specific about the exact platform you can run your own options on if absolutely necessary, though it's unlikely to be.
+You can include optional fields **`restart`** and **`platforms`** as well!
+The array for `platforms` uses Geode's dynamic **`PlatformID`** class to identify the exact platform the player is running Geometry Dash on.
+By default, Horrible Ideas sets every option to be compatible for `PlatformID::Desktop` and `PlatformID::Mobile`, essentially covering all platforms.
+However, you can also get very specific about the exact platform you can run your own options on if absolutely necessary, though such a case may not present itself often.

 ```cpp
 $execute{